Borderline Personality Disorder

 To make your entry into treatment as easy as possible, here is more detail on what you will experience as a patient at Silver Hill during each level of care for Borderline Personality Disorder:

-Inpatient treatment takes place in either the Acute Care Unit (ACU), the Patricia Regnemer Main House building and The Lodge.
-You are assigned according to your diagnosis and the type of inpatient treatment that is best suited to assist in your recovery.
+Our Main House Inpatient Service takes place at the Patricia Regnemer Main House building.
+You will be assigned according to your diagnosis and the type of inpatient treatment that is best suited to assist in your recovery.
 The average length of stay varies by diagnosis, ranging from 5 to 12 days.

 In this safe, supportive environment, you are able to explore: